bclewi/todo-front-end-react/README.md

 A todo app user interface to perform basic CRUD operations through a back-end RESTful API.
 Created as a part of a MERN full-stack web-app.

+## UI Project Scope

+- manage one todo list
+- responsive to changes in screen size
+- clean and simple UI

 ## Available Scripts

 In the project directory, you can run: